 Prosciutto di San Daniele

 In Friuli Venezia-Giulia, a region in northeastern Italy, the prized Prosciutto di San Daniele has been made for centuries.
-Although the curing process here differs little from other regions’, the Friuli region’s unique climate and geographical conditions – dry air and high altitudes – give Prosciutto di San Daniele is an exceptionally creamy texture and sweet flavor.
+Although the curing process here differs little from other regions, the Friuli region’s unique climate and geographical conditions – dry air and high altitudes – give Prosciutto di San Daniele an exceptionally creamy texture and sweet flavor.

 Culatello

-Although considered a Salami, not a ham, the delicious Culatello also has a revered place in Italian cuisine.
+Although considered a Salami, not a ham, the delicious Culatello is also revered in Italian cuisine.
 It is made with a boneless section of the muscular rear legs of the pig.
 This cured meat is made in the Zibello area of the Parma province.
 Placed inside a pig bladder and tied with string, then cured and aged for at least 12 months.
 Culatello has a rich, intense flavor and a deep red color; this is Italy’s creme de la creme ham!

 There used to be a ham that my father bought at the Italian market in cleveland called "spiced ham."
 Nope, it wasn't capicola, it wasn't really spicey.
 It was a processed square loaf of ham.
 Not chipped ham (yuck) -- more depth of flavor.
 Any idea what it was/is?